bass3t/compresgo/README.md

 # Compresgo

+This library is union of some encoding/decoding algorithms fo Go.

-This library provides compression and decompression of lzma for Go.
+* lzma - compression and decompression of lzma
+* opus - encoding and decoding Opus audio codec